Skip to content

 • INDEX_NAME string required

 • The name of the new index to create.
-Must be unique for an account and cannot be changed after creation or reused after the deletion of an index.
+Must be unique for an account and cannot be changed after creation.

 • --dimensions number required